Why does it look like I see water on the road?

 It is a mirage: in particular it is caused by hot air near the road and less hot air above it creates a gradient in the refractive index of the air and so making a virtual image of the sky appear to be on or below the road.

-READ ALSO: Who is over the president?
+READ ALSO: Who is the best place in Hyderabad?

 Why do roads have mirages?